 Bloomington, IN 47405

-Have your sealed, official transcripts mailed to:
+Please have your sealed, official transcripts mailed directly from the institution(s) to:

 Department of Economics

 Wylie Hall 105

 Bloomington, IN 47405-7104

 If you are in the process of completing a Bachelor’s degree when you apply, a transcript showing your current enrollment in your course of study is acceptable.
 If admitted to Indiana University, you will be required to submit a final, official transcript directly to Indiana University prior to your matriculation, verifying the completion of your degree and the date your degree was awarded.

 Please have ETS send official GRE score results electronically to Indiana University Bloomington.
 The Institution Code is 1324.

 If your native language is not English, you must submit an official test score from the Test of English as a Foreign Language (TOEFL), taken within the last two years, regardless of where you were educated.
 The testing service should electronically report the TOEFL scores directly to Indiana University Bloomington.